cozy/cozy-home/README.md

 ### Maintainer

-The lead maintainer for Cozy’s Data Connect is ?, send him/her a :beers: to say hello!
+The lead maintainer for Cozy Data Connect is ?, send him/her a :beers: to say hello!

 ### Get in touch